eProsima/Fast-DDS-docs/docs/fastdds/ros2/Discovery_service/ros2_discovery_service.rst

 standard protocol defined in the `standard DDS <https://www.omg.org/omg-dds-portal/>`__.
 But it has certain known disadvantages in some scenarios:

-* It does not **Scale** efficiently as the number of exchanged packets highly increases as new nodes are added.
+* It does not **Scale** efficiently, as the number of exchanged packets highly increases as new nodes are added.
-* It requires **Multicasting** capabilities, that nowadays may not work reliably in some connection cases as WiFi.
+* It requires **Multicasting** capabilities, that may not work reliably in some connection cases as WiFi.

 The **Discovery Service** provides a Client-Server Architecture that allows the nodes to connect with each other using an intermediate server.